codemagic-ci-cd/codemagic-docs/content/integrations/emerge-integration.md

 ```

 ## Fastlane plugin
-Emerge has created a plugin for Fastlane that makes it easy to upload iOS builds in your CI pipeline.
+Emerge has created a plugin for Fastlane that makes it easy to upload iOS builds.
 You can add it to your project by running:

 ```
 fastlane add_plugin emerge
 ```

-In the `Fastfile`, create a lane that utilizes the `emerge` plugin.
-The complete example checks if the current build is building a pull request.
-It uses the emerge plugin to upload the archive.
-It also takes the source commit of the pull request and compares it to the build of the base commit hash.
+In the `Fastfile`, create a lane that utilizes the `emerge` plugin to upload the archive.
+You can refer to the complete example given below for uploading the build to Emerge:

 ```
 fastlane_require 'git'